spacemeshos/testnet-guide/guide/install.md

 ### Protect your wallet with a passphrase

-[ Screen Shot - Passphrase]
+[ Screen Shot - Passphrase ]

 The Spacemesh App will prompt you to enter a passphrase to protect your new wallet - proceed and choose a password.
 You will need to use the passphrase to open your wallet in future app sessions.
 We recommend that you'll save your passphrase in your computer secure password manager.

 !> Important: until you backup your wallet from the app, you won't be able to access it without your passphrase.
 There is no way to restore a wallet that wasn't backed-up in case you forget your passphrase.

+[ Screen Shot - Main Address ]

-Your new wallet is configured with 1 default address.
-You can create additional addresses later, but for now, you will use this address as the awards address for coin awards that are due to your p2p node.
+Your new wallet is configured with a default new main address.
+You can create additional addresses later, but for now, you will use this address as the address for coin awards that are due to your p2p node.

+Coin awards you get due to running a full node will appear as a coin balance for this address.

 ---

+## Well Done!
-Well Done!
-You are now ready to [setup your Spacemesh p2p node...](guide/setup.md)
+Now that you have a wallet and an address, you are ready to [setup your Spacemesh p2p node...](guide/setup.md)